 The Government set out its definition of British Values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.
-The DfE has recently reinforced the need 'to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values.'
-These are: D
+The DfE states the need 'to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values.'
+These are:

-□ Democracy
+- Democracy

-☐ The rule of law
+- □ The rule of law

-□ Individual liberty
+- Individual liberty

-□ Mutual respect
+- □ Mutual respect

-☐ Tolerance of those of different faiths and beliefs
+- □ Tolerance of those of different faiths and beliefs